Davidps9/React-Native-OSI4IOT/README.md

 ## This is mobile application conneted to an Open Source integration for IOT software

-### The app makes use of geolocation, accelerometer, quaterion, motion sensors sending data by mqtt
+### The app makes use of geolocation, accelerometer and motion sensors, and sends its data by mqtt to the OSI4IOT servers